LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Appendices

-Fig.~\ref{fig_multi_scale} shows that the choice of multi-scale kernels has a clear impact on performance.
-The VUS-ROC and VUS-PR results reported in Table~\ref{tab_main_results} are obtained using kernel sizes (e.g. SMAP: (16, 8, 4)), which may not be optimal.
-A more thorough hyperparameter search over kernel settings could further improve the results.
+Fig.~\ref{fig_multi_scale} shows that downsampling factors $\{r_k\}_{k=1}^K$ affect performance.
+The VUS-ROC and VUS-PR results in Table~\ref{tab_main_results} use fixed factors, such as (16, 8, 4) for SMAP, which may not be optimal.
+A more thorough hyper-parameter search may further improve performance.